Phiravich Attachitsataporn

-Phiravich Attachitsataporn (พีรวิชญ์ อรรถชิตสถาพร; born 5 March 1998), nicknamed Mean (มีน) is a Thai television actor, director, and model.
+Phiravich Attachitsataporn (พีรวิชญ์ อรรถชิตสถาพร; born 5 March 1998), nicknamed Mean (มีน) is a Thai television actor, director.
 He is best known for his role as Tin in the 2018 Thai television drama Love by Chance.
 He featured with main roles in movies such as Blood Valentine (2019), and Pee Nak 2 (2020).
 He also had a lead role in a series My Bubble Tea, Win 21 Ded Jai Tur, and The Graduates (2020).

 Early life and education

 Phiravich Attachitsataporn was born on 5 March 1998 in Chachoengsao, Thailand.
 He was once the president of the youth in his hometown, Chachoengsao.
 At the time of its management, its members were only 20-30 members.
 He graduated Faculty of journalism and Mass communication from Thammasat University.

 Career

 Mean made his acting debut with a guest role in the Thai BL series Love Sick: The Series Season 2 (2015) in 2015, a talent-searching and reality TV programme produced by Channel 9.

 In 2016, he then starred supporting role as Tonson in the Thai drama series I Love The Fat Guy 2 (2016) and Make It Right: The Series (2016) where he played the role as Champ.

 Mean rose to fame with his role as Tin in the 2018 Thai BL drama series Love by Chance which aired on LINE TV and GMM 25 on August 3, 2018.
 In November it was announced that Mean was cast in the Mono29 movie Blood Valentine playing a police officer.
 On July 29, Mean's Mono29 movie, Touchdown Kiss, where he plays as Quentin will be released.

 Mean made his directorial debut with the series The Yearbook which was adapted from the short film school project "The Yearbook" written by him.
 The executive producer of the series is Witwisit Hiranyawongkul.